mosTavassoli/RunTogether-UX/M2/milestone2.md

 4. After selecting the "Groups" button, a new page with all the groups will be shown. ( the last page )
 <br />
 <img src="prototype2/pro2.jpg" width="800" alt="accessibility text"> <br />
 5. When user clicks the plus button in the buttom of the "Groups" page, page "Create A group" will appear.
-By pressing "ADD" or "CANCEL" button , it will return to the "Groups" page.
+By pressing "ADD" or "CANCEL" button , it will return to the "Groups" page.<br />
 6. After selecting each squares inside the "Groups" page, the last page of the above picture will appear which will be filled by the details of the selected group.